zerok/pyvideosearch/README.md

 is started listening on 0.0.0.0:8080.
 You can then query the index with the `/api/v1/search?q=<your search>` endpoint.

+By default, pyvideosearch only allows XHRs from `http://localhost:8000`.
+To change that, use the `--allowed-origin` flag (you can pass that multiple times to set multiple allowed origins).

 ## How to build

 You need to have Go installed in order to build this project: